bharathcs/aoc-2020/README.md

 6. Did some JavaScript
 7. Learnt Prolog, solved part 1 with it.
 Stuck at part 2
 8. Did part 1 and 2 in C surprisingly fast!
+9. Did it in C with lots of head bashing.
+Note to self: check if your input can fit in `int`...